-Title: SO3201 Social Theory (10 ECTS) Module Content/Outline: The first part of this module examines some of the key theoretical issues in sociology.
-In Michaelmas Term the class will be introduced to some key theorists, both from the 'classical' and the more 'contemporary' periods, and will explore how these theorists have addressed core themes in sociological inquiry.
+Title: SO3201 Social Theory (10 ECTS) Module Content/Outline: This module examines some of the key theoretical issues in sociology.
+In Michaelmas Term the class will be introduced to key theorists, both from the 'classical' and the more 'contemporary' periods, and will explore how these theorists have addressed core themes in sociological inquiry.
 The course will explore how social theories seek to explain social change, and critically examine ideas about the individual and society, social conflict, and the nature of sociology.
 The class will look at the work of Marx, Durkheim, Weber, Parsons, Foucault, Giddens and Bourdieu, and examine the concepts of functionalism, conflict theory, social interactionism, symbolic interactionism, cultural capital and habitas.
 The focus in Hilary Term changes to contemporary social theory.
-The course identifies core issues in the theory used in sociology and the conceptual devices which have emerged to solve them using examples from sociological research.
+The course reiterates the core issues in sociological theory and then builds upon classical theory to develop conceptual devices to solve these issues using actual examples from sociological research.
 Students are taught how to deploy these concepts and mechanisms to provide insight into different sociological phenomena.
-The course provides students with a structured understanding of what makes a social theory sociological: an ability to integrate social pressures or expectations into models of human behaviour and in so doing provide understanding and explanation of how social coordination and cooperation can both emerge and dissipate.
-This course will provide students with a toolkit of social concepts and processes with which they can build powerful hypotheses to understand and explain phenomena in the social sciences.
-Lecturer(s): Dr Jemimah Bailey and Professor Richard Layte Learning Objectives: On successful completion of this module, you will be able to: Apply different sociological perspectives to various aspects of social life; Critically assess the texts examined during the course; Outline the key debates in social theory; Conduct comparative analysis of theorists' main ideas; Critically assess the explicit and implicit theories deployed in empirical sociological research; Have available a toolkit of conceptual devices and processes that can be used to explain social phenomena; Understand post-structural and postcolonial theory and their critique of ideographic social science; (ie social science as the attempt to deduce universal laws on the natural science model); Understand the relationship between knowledge and power; Understand the reflexive turn in sociological work on governance, the state and knowledge production; • Understand the implications of the foregoing for scholarly writing.
-Lectures & Tutorials/ Contact hours: One lecture and one tutorial per week Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 80 hrs; Self-study: 126 hrs.
+The course provides students with a structured understanding of what constitutes an explanation in the social sciences and makes a social theory sociological, i.e. an ability to integrate social pressures or expectations into models of human strategic behaviour and social interaction.
+In so doing it provides theoretical tools that can explain how social coordination and cooperation can both emerge and break down.
+The course provides students with different models of human behaviour as well as a toolkit of social concepts and processes with which they can build powerful hypotheses to understand and explain phenomena in the social sciences.
+Lecturer(s): Dr Jemimah Bailey and Prof Richard Layte Learning Objectives: On successful completion of this module, you will be able to: Apply different classical sociological perspectives to various aspects of social life; Critically assess the texts examined during the course; Outline the key debates in classical social theory; Conduct comparative analysis of theorists' main ideas; Critically assess the explicit and implicit theories deployed in empirical sociological research; Be able to list and understand the components of social explanation; Know and understand different models of human behaviour and their implications for social explanation;

+Lectures & Tutorials/ Contact hours: Understand the necessary components of social cooperation and coordination: Be able to deploy different conceptual devices and processes to explain specific social phenomena.
+One lecture and one tutorial per week Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 80 hrs; Self-study: 126 hrs.
 Total: 250 hours.
 Recommended Texts/ Key Reading: Craib, I. (1997) Classical Social Theory.
 Oxford: Oxford University Press.
 Holloway J. (2002) Change The World Without Taking Power, Pluto Press.
 Calhoun, C. et al (eds.)
 (2012) Contemporary Sociological Theory, Wiley Blackwell.
 Coleman, J.S.
 (1994) Foundations of Social Theory, Bleknap, Harvard.
 Assessment Part One of the module will be assessed by essay (40%) and attendance and tutorial contribution (10%).Part Two of the module will be assessed by exam (50%).
-Dates for submission TBA Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour end-of-year examination
+Dates for submission ТВА Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour end-of-year examination